dWALIDb/Comunication-protocols-with-vhdl/uart/specs.md

-data transmition/ reception is at 9600 BAUD
+data transmition/ reception will be the same upon instantiation

+provide the frequency and baudrate through generics